Are you gearing up for a trip to Lisbon, Portugal?

 2. Santa Justa Elevator

-I’m not sure why Santa Justa Elevator is billed as a must do site.
+I’m not sure why Santa Justa Elevator is billed as a must visit Lisbon attraction.
 The neo-Gothic wrought iron elevator is legendary and lovely, to be sure.
 But it can be easily admired from the street.

 The lines are exceedingly long, deathly long.
 It’s simply not worth your time in Lisbon to wait for an hour or two to go up and down.
-Snap a picture and go on your way.
+My advice is to snap a picture and go on your way.

 If you must ride the elevator, you’ll have to pay € 6 and arrive at 7:30 am when it opens.
 That’s what I did, after gasping at the lines the day before.